Child & Family Services Specialization

 Child & Family Services Specialization Requirements

 Students will need to complete a total of 120 semester hours in order to complete the program.
-Student are required to complete:
+Student

 - 41 credit hours of UCC coursework